 Russia has passed a total of US\$56 billion in fiscal stimulus measures.
+150

 Composition of stimulus: Alongside healthcare and welfare measures, Russia has included support for businesses in its stimulus package.
 These include loan guarantees, interest rate subsidies, tax deferrals and delays in social contributions for SMEs in affected industries.
-Additional data and a more granular breakdown of previously announced stimulus flows has been added since the last report, showing that a large part of the previously announced stimulus is flowing into environmentally relevant sectors, which resulted in a further drop of Russia's GSI score.
+However, little data is available on the breakdown of these stimulus flows between sectors.